seopanel/Seo-Panel-Docs/plugins/link-diagnosis.rst

     Creating a project is the starting step for using the **Link Diagnosis** plugin.

-Inorder to create a new project, follow the below mentioned steps after selecting **Projects Manager** from **Link Diagnosis** plugin.
+Inorder to create a new project, follow the below mentioned steps after selecting **Projects Manager** from **Link Diagnosis** plugin :

 1. Click on **New Project**